NguyenDangXuanLinh/eBay_Car_Sales_Data/README.md

 - Volkswagen is by far the most common brand with over 20 % dominance.
 - Most vehicles have a milages well over 125,000 km.
 - The prices are evenly distributed from 8700 to 14000.
 Top 3 brands in price are over $15,000 per car.
-Majority of the vehcles were registered early 2000s.
+Majority of the vehicles were registered early 2000s.